rust-lang/rust-wiki-backup/HOWTO-submit-a-RUST-bug-report.md

 * I think I found a bug in the compiler!

-   If you see this message:" ''error: internal compiler error: unexpected failure'', then you have definitely found a bug in the compiler.
+   If you see this message: ''error: internal compiler error: unexpected failure'', then you have definitely found a bug in the compiler.
 It's also possible that your code is not well-typed, but if you saw this message, it's still a bug in error reporting.

    If you see a message about an LLVM assertion failure, then you have also definitely found a bug in the compiler.
 In both of these cases, it's not your fault and you should report a bug!